BerkeleyLibrary/wowza/README.md

 The stack consists of a single container running both the Wowza streaming media engine application, and the Wowza streaming engine manager UI (as in a typical uncontainerized Wowza installation).

+## Release tag convention

+Git tags follow the Wowza Engine `major.minor.patch` version as defined in the [`Dockerfile`](Dockerfile), with a revision number used to track configuration/test changes.
+For example, for Wowza Engine 4.8.25, the first tag is `4.8.25-1`.

 ## Development

 Create a local `.env` file based on `env.example` if you do not have one in your working copy.